Kingsley Sarfo

-Kingsley Kofi Sarfo (born 13 February 1995) is a Ghanaian professional footballer who plays as a midfielder for Cypriot First Division club APOEL and the Ghana national team.
+Kingsley Kofi Sarfo (born 13 February 1995) is a Ghanaian professional footballer who plays as an attacking midfielder.
+He earned one cap for the Ghana national team in 2017.

 Club career

 Malmö FF

 Following a promising start in Allsvenskan during 2017 Sarfo was subject to a bid from the title holders Malmö FF, where he agreed personal terms in spite of Sirius holding out for 15 million SEK or €1.5 million.
 Sarfo's agent stated that his client was only interested in making a move to Malmö because of him needing another year to acquire Swedish citizenship and therefore was not interested in moving abroad as well as wanting UEFA Champions League football.
-On 22 June 2017 Malmö FF confirmed the signing of Sarfo in a press conference.
+On 22 June 2017, Malmö FF confirmed the signing of Sarfo in a press conference.
 Sarfo made his debut for Malmö on the first day of the Swedish transfer window, 15 July, as his old club Sirius came to Swedbank Stadion.
-Sarfo scored a goal on his debut but couldn't help his team to a victory as the game ended 3-3.
-On 1 October 2017 Sarfo was suspended by the club until further notice after being declared a suspect in a police investigation.
+Sarfo scored a goal on his debut but could not help his team to a victory as the game ended 3–3.
+On 1 October 2017, Sarfo was suspended by the club until further notice after being declared a suspect in a police investigation.
 After a District Court had decided not to detain him, Sarfo continued to practice with Malmö FF until he was arrested again on 31 January 2018 under new charges.
 Malmö FF reacted by announcing his shut down.
 After his criminal conviction for multiple statutory rapes, Malmö FF terminated Sarfo's contract on 12 June 2018.

 Olympiakos Nicosia

 Sarfo returned to football after a two-year absence when the Director of Football of Olympiakos Nicosia gave him a second chance.
 He shone in his first year at the club leading it to a top 6 finish and cup final after 30 years.
-His contract was improved and extended until 2023.
+His contract was improved and extended until 2023 and was made club captain.

+APOEL

+In January 2022 Sarfo joined APOEL on loan, and on 26 June 2022 he joined the club on a permanent transfer, signing a three-year deal.
+In June 2025, Sarfo left the club following the expiration of his contract, becoming a free agent.